Philadelphia jury awards $78 million to Abington man who said Roundup weed killer gave him cancer

 Previously, Philadelphia juries awarded $175 million and $3.5 million to plaintiffs who claimed Roundup caused their cancer.

-“When a company fails to tell the truth about their products, and people get sick and die, the company needs to be held accountable,” he told the jury in his opening statement on the first day of the trial mid-September.
+“When a company fails to tell the truth about their products, and people get sick and die, the company needs to be held accountable,” he told the jury in his opening statement on the first day of the trial in mid-September.

-Monsanto’s lawyer, Bart Williams, a Los Angeles-based partner at the Proskauer Rose firm, told the jury that the trial wasn’t about the company’s history but whether Roundup was a cause in Melissen’s cancer specifically.
+Monsanto’s attorney, Bart Williams, a Los Angeles-based partner at the Proskauer Rose firm, told the jury that the trial wasn’t about the company’s history but whether Roundup was a cause in Melissen’s cancer specifically.

 “This case is not a class action,” Williams reiterated in his closing remarks.